LagoVista/docs/Glossary/MessageType.md

 title: MessageType
 keywords:

-status: new
+status: Complete
 created: 20210928
-updated: 20210928
+updated: 20211004
 createdby: JennyWrenWolf
 updatedby: JennyWrenWolf

-Note:   How is this different than MessageID?
+Note:
 ---
 [Home](../Index.md) > [Glossary](./Index.md)

 # Message ID
 ## Definition
-A Message Type is used to define the [Message](./Message.md) that is sent from a [Device](./Device.md) to a [Deployment Instance](./DeploymentInstance.md).
+A Message Type is used to describe the content of the [Message](./Message.md) that is sent from a [Device](./Device.md) to a [Deployment Instance](./DeploymentInstance.md).
 It identifies relevant data that can be used in processing the [Message](./Message.md).
-A Message Type consists of a [Message ID](./MessageID.md) and additional fields that the messages sends.
+A Message Type consists of a [Message ID](./MessageID.md) and additional fields that the [Message](./Message.md) sends.
+A  [Message](./Message.md) can be defined as Incoming, Outgoing or Incoming/Outgoing.

 <br>
 <br>